telus/tds-core/packages/Responsive/Responsive.md

 The `Responsive` component is a thin wrapper over the [**react-media**](https://github.com/ReactTraining/react-media) community component, which "listens for matches to a CSS media query and renders stuff based on whether the query matches or not."
+It also implements [**sass-mq**](https://github.com/sass-mq/sass-mq) for an easy implementation of responsive behaviour through SASS.

 ### Responding to browser width